Libraryump/2019-10-22-OA-data-carpentry/index.md

 {% comment %}
 AUDIENCE

 The workshop is open to all researchers, staff and postgraduate students.
+Please register to secure your space as space is limited.
 (In particular, tell readers if the workshop is only open to people from a particular institution.
 {% endcomment %}
 {% if page.carpentry == "swc" %}